Captain Fantastic | Can a family thrive away from society?

 Ben is a father of six children who has abandoned society to raise his offspring in the woods of Washington State.
 He and his family spend their lives hunting and growing their own food, almost completely isolated from other human beings and cherishing an immersive relationship with the wilderness.

 Ben thinks he has built a paradise on Earth, and to have raised his children as pseudo-philosopher kings.
-He plans and keeps track of their physical and intellectual improvements, and thanks to his dedication and devotion, the children excel at athletics, and show enviable knowledge of science and the arts.
-One notable passage in the film that illustrates this is a dialogue of comparative commentary between Ben and his child Kielyr on the poetic qualities and the morals of Vladimir Nabokov’s controversial 1955 novel Lolita.
+He plans and keeps track of their physical and intellectual improvements, and thanks to his dedication and devotion, the children excel at athletics and show enviable knowledge of science and the arts.
+One notable passage in the film that illustrates this is a dialogue of comparative commentary between Ben and his child Kielyr on the poetic qualities and morals of Vladimir Nabokov’s controversial 1955 novel Lolita.

 On the other hand, Ben appears emotionally detached from the feelings of his children, which aren’t really taken into consideration in the search for the perfect life.
 Soon their happiness shatters.
-Ben’s wife, the mother of their children, hospitalized because of a bipolar disorder, kills herself.
+Ben’s wife, the mother of their children, hospitalized because of bipolar disorder, kills herself.
 Ben and the children decide to leave on a road trip to obstruct the funeral that their grandparents, against their daughter’s will, want to hold with a traditional Christian religious ceremony.

 This is the crack, the spreading abyss that allows everyone’s hidden distress to emerge.
-During the trip, the real feelings of Ben’s children emerge: some of them are willing to leave that lifestyle to live a normal life.
+During the trip, the real feelings of Ben’s children emerge: some of them are willing to leave that lifestyle to live a regular life.
 Ben’s parenting methods thus confront society’s paradigm of fatherhood and start to clash head-on with his children’s desires.

 A colorful and pleasant mother nature